PwnedC99/Downgrading-iOS/Readme.md

 ## 4. ???
 If you've trouble when doing the steps above please make sure to open an issue on Github so I can help you out.
+If you want to help me out you can donate me per Paypal by clicking the button below.
 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.me/seyeddev)